The Complete Guide To Snorkeling Gear in 2023

 This will make it easier to clear if water should come in, and makes it easier to equalize it if you dive below the surface.

-Go for one with a good field of vision.
+Go for one with a good field of vision (if necessary, you might want to consider getting a prescription snorkel mask).
 I prefer mono-glass masks, meaning that the mask is made up with one large piece of class, rather than two pieces, one for each eye, but this is a matter of personal taste.

 How to check if the Mask fit